 “Your words were found, and I ate them, and Your word was to me the joy and rejoicing of my heart; for I am called by Your name, O Lord God of hosts.”—Jeremiah 15:16

 There are untold benefits to following the Lord and many are meant for us here on earth!

-One benefit is to know joy, to be able to be joyful and rejoice in Him!
-This is a tremendous gift which brings peace, and when we are joyful it puts us into position to love ourselves and others, as well as to know the Father’s love!
+One benefit is to know joy, to be able to be joyful and rejoice in our God!
+This is a tremendous gift which brings peace!
+And when we are joyful, it positions us to love ourselves and others.
+It allows us to know the Father’s love!

 “Many sorrows shall be to the wicked;

 but he who trusts in the Lord, mercy shall surround him.

 Be glad in the Lord and rejoice, you righteous;

 and shout for joy, all you upright in heart!”—Psalm 32:10-11

 Through the price Jesus paid, we are brought into fullness with God.
 We are no longer separated from our God.
 We are free!
 For within us the Holy Spirit was placed…